Umbragloom/website/content/posts/tutorials/Install_Termux.md

 1. `vim` - One of the best terminal based text editors around.
 2. `git` - for managing git repos, also use it to push my Termux files to github to keep them in one place.
-(This is not really needed as Termux has a built in backup utility that saves a zip file of everything in the termux folder, but I am learning how to properly use git, so it helps.)
+(This is not really needed as Termux has a built in backup utility that saves a zip file of everything in the Termux folder, but I am learning how to properly use git, so it helps.)
 3. `zsh` - a new command-line interpreter that offers improvements over Bash. (with the oh-my-zsh framework and the powerlevel10k theme.)
 4. `WeeChat` - a IRC (Internet Relay Chat) client.
 Other alternatives are